copperpunk-elixir/joystick/README.md

 *ONLY WORKS ON LINUX AT THE MOMENT* the docs can be found at [https://hexdocs.pm/joystick](https://hexdocs.pm/joystick).

+Created by Connor Ribgy.
+Transferred here after project was archived for a long while, if only to keep dependencies current.

 ## Installation

 [available in Hex](https://hex.pm/packages/joystick), the package can be installed